YassinAnalytics/recommender-fantasy-football-picker/README.md

 <img width="945" height="648" alt="image" src="https://github.com/user-attachments/assets/8047ae68-8176-47a0-bd79-717eb0d2df17" />

-With these matrixes by position, we have a clear view
+With these matrixes by position, we have a clear view.

-Startting from this, we calculate a score baased on the best metrics for each posiiton that will allow to rank the players
+Starting from this, we calculate a score based on the best metrics for each position that will allow to rank the players.

+**Before filtering:**

 <img width="709" height="450" alt="image" src="https://github.com/user-attachments/assets/3bbb7cd5-606b-4c52-9a13-61f6c0e616a5" />